ovanderzee/snap-collect/API.md

 ## has

-Examine the existance of a key
+Examine the existance of a key.

 ### Parameters